A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Array Simulations

 \section{Array Simulations}

-To relate the performance of individual WCD units to the performance of an array as a whole and in particular to the achievable angular resolution and $\gamma$/hadron separation power, we carried out simulations based on the SWGO reference design \citet{SWGO_2021}.
+To relate the performance of individual WCD units to the performance of an array as a whole and in particular to the achievable angular resolution and $\gamma$/hadron separation power, we carried out simulations based on the SWGO reference design \citep{SWGO_2021}.
 We continue using the \emph{HAWCSim} tool that has been validated by the HAWC collaboration, as explained in Section \ref{sec: simulation overview}.
-We simulate an inner array with a high fill factor of $\sim$80\% spread over $\approx$80,000\,m$^2$ and a sparser outer array with a fill factor of 8\% spread over $\approx$221,000\,m$^2$, as shown in Fig.~\ref{fig:ref_array}.
-The array is placed at high elevation (4900\,m.a.s.l).
+We simulate an inner array with a high fill factor of $\sim$80\% spread over $\approx$80,000\,m$^2$ and a sparser outer array with a fill factor of 8\% spread over $\approx$220,000\,m$^2$, placed at high elevation (4900\,m.a.s.l).
 The dense inner array serves to enhance the sensitivity for low to mid energy $\gamma$-rays and also to increase the muon sensitive area.
 The sparser outer array is designed for a large collection area at the highest energies, but will not be used in the analysis presented here.
+Comparisons with the currently operating HAWC and LHAASO arrays are also beyond the scope of this paper, since the layouts, altitudes and the algorithms used in the analysis are different for these WCD arrays.